datacarpentry/geospatial-workshop/setup.md

 # Overview

-This workshop is designed to be run on your local machine.
-First, you will need to download the data we use in the workshop.
-Then, you need to set up your machine to analyze and process geospatial data.
+This workshop is designed to be run on your own computer.
+First, you need to download the data we use in the workshop.
+Then, you need to set up your computer by installing the software needed to analyze and process geospatial data.

 We provide two setup options: